 All courses are delivered by experts in their varied fields and the course content is shaped by the latest research.

-A major benefit of the School of Sport is its integrated nature, with both academic courses and a sports development service, which manages a suite of world-class sports facilities, working together.
+A major benefit of the Faculty of Health Sciences and Sport is its integrated nature, with both academic courses and a sports development service, which manages a suite of world-class sports facilities, working together.

 Stirling has recently invested in state-of-the-art sport, health and exercise science facilities and our research staff are leaders in their field.